Amulet Protocol (AMU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Amulet Protocol Historical Price

-According to the latest data gathered on Amulet Protocol live price page, the current price of Amulet Protocol is 0.00062022USD.
-The circulating supply of Amulet Protocol(AMU) is 457.26M AMU , giving it a market capitalization of $283.61K.
+According to the latest data gathered on Amulet Protocol live price page, the current price of Amulet Protocol is 0USD.
+The circulating supply of Amulet Protocol(AMU) is 457.29M AMU , giving it a market capitalization of $219.13K.

 The Amulet Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AMU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.